A. Schema format details

 • These schema attributes may appear multiple times in an element with different values if appropriate.

-See property example for an example in MediaWiki format and its https://hed-specification.readthedocs.io/en/latest/Appendix_A.html#a-3-5-5-schema-properties
+See property example for an example in MediaWiki format.

 The rules for creating a valid .mediawiki specification of a HED schema are given below.
 The format is line-oriented, meaning that all information about an individual entity should be on a single line.
 Empty lines and lines containing only blanks are ignored.